openforis/sepal-doc/docs/source/cookbook/area_estimation.rst

 When commenting your code you should take into account your target audience.
 Is your code going to be used for a workshop?
 Will it be read by other scientists or programmers?
 Or will you lose access to it after submitting it to a publication or project partner?
 Answering these questions will help you determine what approach to take when commenting your code.

-Many of these tips are derived from the suggestions laid out in Robert C. Martins’ book *Clean Code*, which would be a good reference if you would like to learn more about coding cleanly and commenting:
+Many of these tips are derived from the suggestions laid out in Robert C. Martins' book *Clean Code*, which would be a good reference if you would like to learn more about coding cleanly and commenting:

 -   **Keep comments short**.
 Keeping your comments short is helpful to both the writer of the comment and the reader.
 Having multiple long comments in your code can lead to readers skipping over them and thus making them inefficient.
 Long comments can start to clutter your code.